Code-Institute-Submissions/Gym-Startup/README.md

 # Design

 * Color Scheme - The two main colours for the site are green and white.
 This will be used across all pages
-* Typography - Not decided just yet
+* Typography - For a clean fresh feel I have used the Baloo 2 font from google fonts [From Here](https://fonts.google.com/specimen/Baloo+2?query=balo)
 * Imagery - Imagery is important.
 The large, background hero image is designed to be striking and catch the user's attention, while trying to enforce the family feel of the website.
 * responsivness - The site should be responsive on all common devices